 DesertJoy hires Ghayyadh as often as possible to support the children of the late widow.

-Ghayyadh is one of the six Camels that were being castrated in 2016.
+Ghayyadh is one of the six Camels that have been neutered in 2016.

 ♥ Blossomed Zar’aan